cloudify-cosmo/getcloudify.org/guide/3.0/quickstart.md

 * [Oracle VirtualBox](https://www.virtualbox.org/) (this box has been tested with version 4.3 or higher, but earlier versions should work as well).
 * [Vagrant](http://www.vagrantup.com) (1.5+)

-# Step 1: Download and Start our Vagrant Box
+# Step 1: Download and Up your Vagrant Box

-The first thing you'll need to do is download the Vagrant box which contains the Cloudify manager and CLI.
+The first thing you'll need to do is download the Vagrant box which contains the Cloudify manager and CLI and the Vagrantfile to run it.

+First, download this [Vagrantfile](url) to your local directory.
+Then, run
 ```
 vagrant box add <url> --name=cloudify
 ```
+which will add the vagrant box to your local machine.

-note that this downloads a full featured Ubuntu OS with Cloudify and its components installed so this may take some time to add.
+Note that this downloads a full featured Ubuntu OS with Cloudify and its components installed so this may take some time to add.

 After the box is added, run:
 ```
-vagrant init cloudify
 vagrant up
 ```

 # Step 2: SSH to the Vagrant Box and Connect to the Running Manager

 Once you've started the Vagrant box, you now have to ssh to it.
 In your terminal, type:
 ```
 vagrant ssh
 ```